 - Sectoral segregation: Around 30% of the total gender pay gap is explained by the overrepresentation of women in relatively low-paying sectors, such as care and education.
 On the other hand, the proportion of male employees is very high (over 80%) in better-paid sectors, such as science, technology, engineering and mathematics (STEM).

 - Work-Life Balance: Women spend fewer hours in paid work than men on average but more hours in unpaid work.
-In total, women have more work hours per week than men, what might affect their career choices.
+In total, women have more work hours per week than men, which might affect their career choices.
 This is why the EU promotes a more equal sharing of parental leaves, an adequate public provision of childcare services and adequate company policies on flexible working time arrangements.

 - The glass ceiling: The position in the hierarchy influences the level of pay: less than 10% of top companies’ CEOs are women.
 The profession with the largest differences in hourly earnings in the EU were managers: 23 % lower earnings for women than for men.